 Key features of EPM

-• Building plans with significant amount of detail.
+• Building plans with a significant amount of detail.

 • Intuitive user interface.